Audit Materiality Definition

 - Both the quantitative as well as qualitative aspects are considered in case of the audit materiality where the quantitative considerations include setting up of preliminary judgment for the materiality, Considering the performance materiality, Estimating the misstatement in cycle or in an account and Estimating total aggregate amount of misstatements etc and the qualitative considerations include providing the adequate disclosures with respect to the contingent liabilities of the company, providing the adequate disclosures with respect to the transactions with the related parties of the company, disclosure regarding the change in any accounting policy in the company, etc.

 - While dealing with the material misstatements, an auditor must consider all the types of misstatements which include Identified Misstatement, Likely Misstatements, Likely Aggregate Misstatements, Further Possible Misstatements, and Maximum Possible Misstatements.

 - There are three types of audit materiality that may exist which include overall materiality, overall performance materiality, and the specific materiality.
 These are used by the auditor as per the different situations prevailing in the company.

-Thus it can be concluded that the audit materiality provides the opportunity to the user of the financial statement, auditor and the company as the materiality level is set at the level that could reasonably have an influence on the economic decision making of the users of the financial statement of the company.
-While considering the audit materiality both the quantitative as well as qualitative aspects are considered.
-In the case of the qualitative aspects, the approach generally is quite difficult to measure when compared with the quantitative approach.
+Audit materiality provides the opportunity to the user of the financial statement, auditor and the company as the materiality level is set at the level that could reasonably have an influence on the economic decision making of the users of the financial statement of the company.

 This has been a guide to what is audit materiality and its definition. here we discuss three types of audit materiality with the help of an example. we also discuss its advantages and limitations.
 You can learn more about accounting from the following articles –